Waikato/wekaDeeplearning4j/README.md

 # wekaDeeplearning4j

+**Warning: this project is in very early stages and may change a lot.**

 DL4J wrapper for WEKA.
 Original code written by Mark Hall.
 This package currently introduces a new classifier, `Dl4jMlpClassifier`, which allows arbitrary-depth MLPs to be built with a degree of flexibility (e.g. type of weight initialisation, loss function, gradient descent algorithm, etc.).